J-CPelletier/webcomix/README.md

 The procedure depends on the type of contribution:

 * If you simply want to request the addition of a comic to the list of supported comics, make an issue with the label "Enhancement".
-* If you want to request the addition of a feature to the system or a bugfix, make an issue with the appropriate label.
+* If you want to request the addition of a feature to the system or a bug fix, make an issue with the appropriate label.

 ### Running the tests